Zekiah-A/RplaceServer/README.md

 # RplaceServer
 A modular, moddable and scalable server software designed to host rplace.tk canvases.
 Can be used standalone, GUI, or embedded inside of a client in order to allow for easy, no code self hosted game.
 Modular server library allows for setting up servers, and modifying game mechanics easily.

+### Running from binary:
+TKOfficial has been created as a terminal-based rplace server software implementation intended for user use.

+If TKOfficial binaries have been provided on the [releases](https://github.com/Zekiah-A/RplaceServer/releases) page, download the appropriate one for your system.

+Then, open a terminal, (use Powershell on windows), enter the rplace server directory with `cd Path/To/TKOfficial`

+Then run the binary with `./EXECUTABLE NAME`

+The first time you run the server, it should create a configuration, edit this in a text editor, and run the server again to apply and start the rplace game server.

 ### Running from source:
 _To run from source, you need the latest dotnet version and git installed on your system._

 Clone the repository with `git clone --recursive https://github.com/Zekiah-A/RplaceServer/` to include all submodules.

+Once cloned, enter the root RplaceServer directory, with `cd RplaceServer` and ensure all submodules are updated with `git submodule update --remote`

-Enter the TKOfficial directory, for example `cd RplaceServer/TKOfficial`.
+Enter the TKOfficial directory, for example, with `cd TKOfficial`.

 Run `dotnet run` to start the server.
-When running with SSL/on an admin restricted port, you may need to run this command with admininstrator privelages.
+When running with SSL/on an admin restricted port, you may need to run this command with administrator privileges.

 ### Project Aims:
  - Open, contributable and easy to use